shaikhasif69/secret-santa-game/QUICKSTART.md

    - Pool starts with all 5 participants
    - As people play, assigned participants are removed from pool
    - You can't get yourself
-   - Asif ↔ Mehreen always paired
+   - Asif ↔ MayRin always paired
    - Others get random from available pool

 3. **Email Confirmation**